nuprl/website/README.md

 Build Prerequisites: [Racket](http://racket-lang.org/)

-To preview your changes locally, you can regenerate the templated pages by running `make`.
+To preview your changes locally, you can build and start a local server with the generated site using `make preview`